we would like to use your location information to better refine the results presented to you while on our web site.

 Dayton has plenty of festivals, but the ones that keep people coming back have a good mix of food, culture, and entertainment for people of all ages.
 And it's Free!

-An anticipated 80,000 people crowd into RiverScape MetroPark for this weekend's Celtic Festival, and as always, there will be plenty of Irish food, music, culture and entertainment.
+An anticipated 80,000 people crowd into RiverScape MetroPark for Celtic Fest, and as always, there will be plenty of Irish food, music, culture and entertainment.

 The Celtic Festival, a celebration of Celtic culture, is held annually by United Irish of Dayton, a group promoting Irish heritage in the Dayton area.
 Celtic Fest is continually rated the top festival in Dayton, and it boasts three solid days of nonstop entertainment.